Supporting New Zealand small businesses for 5 years.

 A $35,000 loan enabled him to lease a new space and expand his inventory.
 The right timing

-and loan amount allowed him to realise his vision.
+and allowed him to realise his vision.

 Adding space to an existing location or moving to another one is a big expense.
 Besides the obvious upfront cost, you should take into account the added overhead.
 It’s important to do a thorough cash flow analysis, including projected earnings.